 Many studies have confirmed the benefits of nature in reducing stress and increasing optimism.
-One research study revealed that more contact with nature throughout the workday significantly improved employee health outcomes.
+One research study1 revealed that more contact with nature throughout the workday significantly improved employee health outcomes.
 A nature conservatory in the building can lend a feeling of being outdoors while still on the inside.
 However, simply including more plants and opening blinds can also provide benefits.
 Other good options may involve designing a nature path outdoors for employees to enjoy on breaks or holding meetings outside in a courtyard rather than in a conference room, taking a team walk outside would also be a good option, and even offers the added benefit of team-bonding.

 Want to learn more about the study of human behavior in the workplace?
 Alliant International University’s California School of Professional Psychology offers graduate-level organizational psychology programs that help students understand the personality of a business and its employees.
 For more information contact Alliant.